samueljacobs98/portfolio-website/README.md

 Once the basic required elements had been coded and given their fundamental styling, CSS media queries were implemeneted so the design could be adapted to larger screens.

-Having utilised media queries to integrate responsiveness into the website, additional styling was added.
+Having utilised media queries and responsive units to integrate responsiveness into the website, additional styling was added.
 To improve user expereince, user interaction validation was implemented using basic CSS hover animations to give the user feedback.
 JavaScript was used to add additional functionality to the website such as the expandable projects on the Project section, the mobile menu overlay, and the typewriter-style greeting on the homepage section.

 Lighthouse was used to assess accessibility and SEO on the mobile version and desktop version of the website.
 Adjustments were made to ensure proper practice had been followed, leading to a 100% accessibility score and 100% SEO score.